Toastdeib/ppl-webapp-api/README.md

     - `queueIsFull` - Returned if the given leader's queue is full.
     - `tooManyChallenges` - Returned if the challenger is in too many different leader queues already.
 - HTTP 401 (UNAUTHORIZED) - Returned if the authentication header is omitted or malformed.
+- HTTP 403 (FORBIDDEN) - Returned if the event doesn't support queue state.
 - HTTP 404 (NOT FOUND) - Returned if either of the given IDs don't exist in the database.
 - HTTP 500 (SERVER ERROR) - Returned if a database error occurs.